Successful Bathurst haul

 Australia’s spiritual home of motorsport, Mount Panorama, Bathurst, has seen two national Championships decided this week, with Audi Sport customer racing in the box seat on both occasions.
-With races to spare in both instances, Yasser Shahin wrapped up the 2021 Fanatec GT World Challenge Australia Powered by AWS championship, winning the first of two races in the series for the week.
+With races to spare in both instances, Yasser Shahin wrapped up the 2021 Fanatec GT World Challenge Australia Powered by AWS championship after a strong performance all season.

 In the TCR Australia category, Chaz Mostert, was able to score enough points in the first of three TCR races to cement his claim on this year’s Supercheap Auto TCR Australia title.